sharontherese/latin-mass-wedding/content/post/gloria-credo/index.md

 One of the most common questions regarding Latin Mass weddings is, "Do you include the Gloria and/or the Creed?"

+The short answer is that yes, you include the Gloria, and no, you do not include the Creed.

-Those planning a TLM wedding should bring this up with their priest.
-This post is a collection of sources that attempt to answer the question, and explain why there is confusion on this point.
+The longer answer is that those planning a TLM wedding should bring this up with their priest, and there's a reason why this question continues to be asked.

-While the Creed has consistently not been included in the wedding Mass, the Gloria has a different history.
+While rubrics have always said no Creed for the wedding Mass, the Gloria has a different history.

 Before 1960, the rubrics as per the Roman Missal, and every commentary I have found, was to omit the Gloria and the Credo from the _Missa pro sponso_.
 This was in keeping with the nature of both parts of the Mass, which were historically reserved for important feasts.